 Commanding Officer for the cyclists, New Zealander Major Charles Evans, was Mentioned in Despatches and awarded the Distinguished Service Order for his work at Messines, during which

-he reorganised his men when scattered by heavy shell fire, and continued to supervise the work, which by his personal example was rapidly completed under heavy fire, and proved subsequently invaluable to the success of our options.
+he reorganised his men when scattered by heavy shell fire, and continued to supervise the work, which by his personal example was rapidly completed under heavy fire, and proved subsequently invaluable to the success of our operations.

 After the battle